How Lupus Affects The Heart

 Lupus is a life-altering and potentially fatal disease that causes the immune system to attack healthy cells by mistake, causing inflammation and tissue damage.
-Though not a "woman's disease" it disproportionately affects women, between the ages of 15 and 44.
-And of those, two-thirds are women of color.
+Though it is not a "woman's disease" it disproportionately affects women, between the ages of 15 and 44.
+Of those affected, two-thirds are women of color.
 The cause of lupus is still unknown and there is no cure.

 This blog will specifically target how lupus may affect the heart, how it is treated, and what you can do to be proactive with your cardiovascular health if you have lupus.